XIRR Calculator for SIP, Lumpsum & Portfolio (3-in-1 Tool) – Accurate & Free

 A fund manager might boast high returns, but if they achieved those returns by timing a large capital injection from you perfectly, the XIRR will show the true annualized rate of return on your specific investment pattern, not just the fund’s internal benchmark.

-How to Get Started with Your Calculation
+How to Get Started

 Online XIRR tool displaying accurate annualised return using variable cashflows and graphical performance output